itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-house-of-force.markdown

 ### Heap Target

-If the target address lays on the same heap as the corrupted top chunk, no need for heap address leak - as the allocation can wrap around the VA space back into the same heap.
+If the target address lays on the same heap as the corrupted top chunk, no need for heap address leak - as the target address is relative to the top chunk address.

 ### malloc_hook

-Viable heap function pointer target would be the `malloc_hook` family.
+Valuable heap function pointer targets would be the `malloc_hook` family.
-By overwriting this pointer with the address of `system`, then passing `/bin/sh` pointer as an allocation size, code execution would be achieved.
+By overwriting such pointer with the address of `system`, then passing `/bin/sh` pointer as an allocation size, code execution would be achieved.

 ### .fini and .fini_array